TLA Classes

 Register

 Writing can be a practice of opening your heart to other humans, the natural world, and your own good soul.
-Join a warm and lively writing circle (over Zoom) to write about who and what you love and to use your writing to discern how to love better.
+Such a return to the source of our own heart and our collective pool of lovingkindness can light up our path, especially in dark times.
+Join a warm and lively writing circle (over Zoom) to write into and about love as a source of courage and resilience.

 Just the act of making something out of words is a way of loving the time and place where you are.
 Writing together is a loving practice that can help us open up and come to know your own hearts more.